Student Support Services

 New Student Briefing

-In the New Student Briefing, Beacon’s Marketing Staff / Admin Staff goes through the New Student Orientation file and Student Handbook with the student which includes the following:
+In the New Student Briefing, Beacon’s Marketing Staff / Admin Staff goes through the New Student Enrolment File and Student Handbook with the student which includes the following:

-- Disseminate and reiterate important course information and other information that are covered in the Student Pre-Course Counselling session by the Recruitment Agent or Marketing Staff.
+- Reiterate important course information and other information that were covered in the Student Pre-Course Counselling session by the Recruitment Agent or Marketing Staff.

-- Inform new students of the refund, transfer and withdrawal policies of Beacon and of their rights.
+- Inform new students of the refund, transfer, withdrawal policies and procedures and of their rights.
 Explain the Student Grievances Procedures, Feedback and Dispute Resolution Process, Fee Protection Scheme (FPS) and reference to CPE’s official website for other information or updates.

 - Assist international students to help them adapt to the local environment or seek other support services through a New Student follow-up Counselling session.
 For example, general or specialist health services (physiological, dental, mental), etc

 - Advice or services on accommodation options for international students